COSIN3-UOC/BUNGen/README.md

 3) block_number   = int >= 1: number of prescribed blocks (i.e. modules) in the network.
 4) P   = in [0, 1] parameter that controls the amount of noise outside a perfectly nested structure.
 5) mu  = in [0, 1] parameter that controls the amount of inter-block (i.e. between modules) noise.
-6) alpha = float: bounded in (x1,x2), alpha is the scaling parameter of the distribution of block sizes.
-Default is alpha = 2.5.
+6) gamma = float: bounded in (x1,x2), alpha is the scaling parameter of the distribution of block sizes.
+Default is gamma = 2.5.
 	For networks with equally-sized blocks set alpha = 0.
 7) bipartite = bool: True for bipartite networks, false for unipartite.
 If not given, it will generate a unipartite network.
 8) min_block_size = int: minimum block size, default 10% of rows and cols, respectively.